needle-mirror/com.unity.physics/Documentation~/index.md

 * Mesh collider types contacting results in a wrong behaviour by getting glued to each other as if they were joints.
 * Mesh collider simplification: if primitive scale is smaller than 0.018f, selecting entities in the scene view throws error.
 * Compound collider gets created even if children are disabled in Editor's game object hierarchy.
-* Moving the child of a game object in a sub scene results in exceptions, when both parent and child have traditional colliders (e.g. box collider component) but no rigidbodies.

 ## Additional resources